Essential open book foliation and fractional Dehn twist coefficient: Estimates of fractional Dehn twist coefficient from open book foliation

-See the right picture in Figure~\ref{fig:twistingamount}.
-As we have seen in the proof of Lemma~ \ref{lemma:estimate} positive hyperbolic points do not contribute to the total twisting, so in the next two observations we concentrate on the effect of negative hyperbolic points $h_{1},\ldots,h_{mN}$:
+As we have seen in the proof of Lemma~ \ref{lemma:estimate}, positive hyperbolic points do not contribute to the total twisting because they turn the curves to the right.
+So in the next two observations we study the effect of {\em negative} hyperbolic points $h_{1},\ldots,h_{mN}$:

-\begin{observation} For each $j=1, \cdots, mN$ the hyperbolic point $h_j$ increases the total twisting by at most $n$, namely:
+\begin{observation} (1): For each $j =1,\ldots,mN$, the negative hyperbolic point $h_j$ increases the total twisting by at most $n$.
+That is,